dtudk/pythonsupport-page/docs/learn-more/vscode.rst

                         :align: center
                         :alt: IDLE Shell

-            3. Choose the option similar to "Python 3.11.5 ('base')" (You may have a different version of Python on your own PC)
+            3. Choose the option similar to "Python 3.11.5 ('base')".
+You may have a different version of Python on your own PC.

             .. image:: images/VScode_mac3.png
                         :width: 450